mosoriob/data_transformation_example/README.md

 #### Editing the configuration file with the varibles.

-Replace each value with the variable.
+Replace each value with the variables in the Data Transformation configuration file.

 **Important**:
 Please, dont use absolute paths in the configuration file.
 It can be fragile to changes.